ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/querying/how-to-customize-query.js.markdown

 * These methods can be used for both a dynamic-query and an index-query.

-* Note:
-  A [query](../../../client-api/session/querying/how-to-query) can also be customized on the Store or Session level by subscribing to the `beforeQuery` event.
+* A [query](../../../client-api/session/querying/how-to-query) can also be customized on the Store or Session level by subscribing to the `beforeQuery` event.
   Learn more in [Subscribing to Events](../../../client-api/session/how-to/subscribe-to-events).

 * Customization methods available: